lmfit/uncertainties/doc/index.rst

 - `JSON <http://docs.python.org/library/json.html>`_ support;

 - addition of :attr:`real` and :attr:`imag` attributes, for increased
-  compatibility with existing code (Python numbers have these attributes).
+  compatibility with existing code (Python numbers have these attributes);

 - addition of new functions from the :mod:`math` module;